netwww1/CalcBindingAva/README.md

 CalcBindingAva supports Avalonia 11.0.4 and .Net 6.0 only.

 [CalcBinding](https://github.com/Alex141/CalcBinding) is an advanced Binding markup extension that allows you to write calculated binding expressions in xaml, without custom converters.

-CalcBinding can automaticaly perfom different algebraic operations, inverse your expression and more.
-CalcBinding makes binding expressions shorter and more user-friendly.
+CalcBindingAva can automaticaly perfom different algebraic operations, inverse your expression and more.
+CalcBindingAva makes binding expressions shorter and more user-friendly.

 ## Install

-CalcBinding is available at [NuGet](https://www.nuget.org/packages/CalcBindingAva/).
+CalcBindingAva is available at [NuGet](https://www.nuget.org/packages/CalcBindingAva/).
 You can install package using:
 ```
 PM> Install-Package CalcBindingAva
 ```